Skip to Content

 As you attempt to get back into the swing of things, try to incorporate some options that are easy for you.

 If you’re struggling with food decisions, try to focus on your favorite foods and recipes that serve you well and are easy to prepare.
-Sandwiches loaded with vegetables, scrambled eggs, a simple pasta, a loaded salad with all your favorite add-ons.
-The goal here is to remind yourself that 1) returning to your good habits doesn’t need to be too hard and 2) you will enjoy the food!
+Some of my favorite options in these moments are: sandwiches loaded with vegetables, scrambled eggs, a simple pasta, or a loaded salad with all your favorite add-ons.
+The goal here is to remind yourself that 1) returning to your good habits doesn’t need to be too hard and 2) healthy food can be tasty!

 Try Something New